Office 365 vs Gsuite – Which is Best for Your Business?Donna Marie Padua

 As for task management, the Google Calendar and Google Keep make it easy to create tasks, to-do lists, events, and timelines.
 You can later share them with your team so they can track the status or progress of tasks.

 Meanwhile, Office 365’s collaboration tools are a little harder to use.
 It allows users to work on the same document at the same time too but not as simple as Gsuite.

 For communication, it uses the world-renowned and probably the most used video conferencing tool – Skype.
 It allows free video conferencing and voice calls but unlike Hangouts, it doesn’t have free local calls.
 You will need to buy a Skype number and credit to make local or international phone calls.

 You have to take note, though, that Skype Business isn’t available on Office 365 Business and Business Essentials plans.
 It is only available for Business Premium and Enterprise plans.

 Overall, Skype is a more reliable video conferencing tool and it has proven it over the years.
 But for other collaboration tools, G suite makes it a lot easier for remote teams to work.

 Security is a major concern, most especially for those who have sensitive documents they need to protect.
 And since almost everything is done online, there should be a good security feature.

 G Suite uses the same level of security as Google itself.
-It has an automatic detection of suspicious activity, phishing attempts, and other hacking attempts.
+It has automatic detection of suspicious activity, phishing attempts, and other hacking attempts.

 There is also a leak protection feature within its system where you can set keywords to block any outgoing communication.
-There is a built-in spam, malware detection, and antivirus which scan all documents and attachments.
+There is built-in spam, malware detection, and antivirus which scan all documents and attachments.

 Office 365 has a Multiple Factor Authentication for all user passwords.
 It also has its own AI tools to learn each user’s work habits and detect suspicious activities.
 This will flags administrators if something looks out of place in their system.